Scone Airport: History

 In 1937, No. 3 Squadron RAAF aircraft, including Hawker Demon and Avro Anson, together with an Aerodrome Defence Crew camped at Nandowra Aerodrome.

 During World War II, the Royal Australian Air Force utilised Nandowra Aerodrome as an emergency landing ground.

 Between 1988 and 2001, Yanda Airlines based an aircraft and pilots at Scone to operate commuter flights to Sydney via Cessnock, Singleton and Maitland.
 The company's fleet of PA-31 aircraft were also maintained by Scone Aircraft Maintenance at the airport until Yanda's grounding by the Civil Aviation Safety Authority.

 Current facilities

 There are currently no airlines serving Scone.

 The airport is home to several businesses providing a range of services.
 These include:

 Scone Aero Club, a social club and Ultralight Flight Training Facility approved to conduct Recreational Aviation Australia instructor training and which organised the Warbirds Over Scone series of airshows in 1998, 2001 and 2003;

-Pay's Air Charter and the Warbird Museum Airspeed Aviation, an charter operator and flying school;
+Pay's Air Charter and the Warbird Museum Airspeed Aviation, a charter operator and flying school;